Aims and Objectives

 NB Essays should focus on Venice or on the Venetian empire or on the courts of northern Italy.

-NB The second, source-based essay does not differ from a normal essay in the sense that it still needs to make an argument, and answer a question of some kind.
-What it asks you do, however, is to make more substantial use of primary sources than you might normally, to help develop your critical analysis of sources in preparation for your dissertation.
+NB The third, source-based essay does not differ from a normal essay in the sense that it still needs to make an argument, and answer a question of some kind.
+What it asks you do, however, is to make more substantial use of primary sources than you might normally, to help develop your critical analysis of sources.
 This could either mean that you focus your analysis closely around a single source, or small group of related sources, and build an argument around the theme(s) they suggest.
 Or you could start with a topic/question you want to explore and then find a source/s to allow you to flesh out your argument about it.
-Either way, you need to show critical awareness of what the chosen sources can or cannot tell us, who/what they were created for, by whom etc. As with the Renaissance Research Project, the chosen sources can be written or visual (or musical!).
+Either way, you need to show critical awareness of what the chosen sources can or cannot tell us, who/what they were created for, by whom etc. As with the 2nd year Research Project, the chosen sources can be written or visual (or musical!).
 They can be from Chambers and Pullan or other sources on the weekly reading lists, or another one of your choice, related to the themes of the module (check your chosen sources with one of us first).

 NB For the oral participation/engagement component, you need to fill in a short self-assessment form available here and upload it to Tabula.
 You should read the department's marking criteria and then give yourself a mark based on how you assess your own performance.
 We will adjust the mark if necessary and give feedback.